shreyansh-tyagi/java-projects/README.md

 ## *@Validated*
 * When Spring Boot finds an argument annotated with @Valid, it automatically bootstraps the default JSR 380 implementation — Hibernate Validator — and validates the argument.
 When the target argument fails to pass the validation, Spring Boot throws a MethodArgumentNotValidException exception.

+## *@Data*
+* @Data is a convenient shortcut annotation that bundles the features of @ToString , @EqualsAndHashCode , @Getter / @Setter and @RequiredArgsConstructor together: In other words, @Data generates all the boilerplate that is normally associated with simple POJOs (Plain Old Java Objects) and beans: getters for all fields